 The Issuer will pay principal and interest on the Covered Bonds in the Specified Currency.
 Subject to currency restrictions in place at each time, if Covered Bonds are issued in currencies other than ISK, this presents certain risks relating to currency conversions if an investor's financial activities are denominated principally in a currency or currency unit (the Investor's Currency) other than the Specified Currency.
 These include the risk that exchange rates may significantly change (including changes due to devaluation of the Specified Currency or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency may impose or modify exchange controls.
-An appreciation in the value of the Investor's Currency relative to the Specified Currency would decrease (1) the Investor's Currency-equivalent yield on the Covered Bonds, (2) the Investor's Currency-equivalent value of the principal payable on the Covered Bonds and (3) the Investor's Currency-equivalent market value of the Covered Bonds.
+An appreciation in the value of the Investor's Currency relative to the Specified Currency-equivalent value of the principal payable on the Covered Bonds, (2) the Investor's Currency-equivalent value of the Covered Bonds and (3) the Investor's Currency-equivalent market value of the Covered Bonds.